 For symptomatic relief, antitussives, expectorants, and inhaler medications can all be used depending on a person’s history and preferences.
 Fever can be addressed with acetaminophen and body aches are usually helped by ibuprofen.

 Antibiotics should not be commonly used to treat acute bronchitis.
 Acute bronchitis is most frequently due to viral illness and antibiotics are not effective against viruses.
 Additionally, inappropriate antibiotic use can lead to gastrointestinal problems and antibiotic resistance.

 Complementary and Alternative therapies

 Some patients use nonprescription, alternative medications for the relief of bronchitis symptoms.
-Scientific studies are ongoing in regards to complimentary medicine.
-Complimentary therapies may be useful, but should be used with caution.
+Scientific studies are ongoing in regard to complementary medicine.
+Complimentary therapies may be useful but should be used with caution.
 If you have questions about specific approaches, you can ask your medical provider.